SheethalShobi/UST-Documentation-DevOps/Multi-Agent-Systems.md

-# Multi-Agent System (MAS)
+# Multi-Agent Systems (MAS)

 A **Multi-Agent System (MAS)** is a computational system where multiple agents interact with each other and with their environment to achieve their individual or collective goals.
-Unlike single-agent systems where only one agent makes decisions, in MAS, agents work by **cooperation, competition, or coordination**.
-It is widely used in complex, distributed, and dynamic problems that are too difficult for a single agent to solve alone.
+- Unlike single-agent systems where only one agent makes decisions, in MAS, agents work by **cooperation, competition, or coordination**.
+- It is widely used in complex, distributed, and dynamic problems that are too difficult for a single agent to solve alone.

 ---